Introduction

 Configuring the Exploit and Payload

-With the exploit selected, you now need to configure its options and set a payload.
-A payload is the code that will run on the target system after the exploit is successful.
-For this lab, you will configure an interactive command shell payload that allows you to execute commands on the target system.
+With the exploit selected, you now need to configure its options and review payload behavior.
+A payload is the code that runs on the target system after an exploit succeeds.
+In current Metasploit builds, this module often runs with its default behavior and may not accept manual payload selection.

 Important: Before setting a payload, it's crucial to check which payloads are compatible with your selected exploit.
 Use the following command to see all compatible payloads: